 It's a similar story with the nonpartisan vaccination rate ratios:

-FINALLY, I've added a new graph.
+I've also added a new graph.
 This one shows the 10-day moving average of the ratio between the DAILY death rates in the reddest & bluest deciles, dating all the way back to January 1, 2021.

 The dotted lines are data gaps; these are due to a few absurdly massive outliers (either high or low) caused by one-time backlogged data dumps which skew the daily ratios (even on a moving average basis).